What Trading Stocks Has Taught Me About Risk, Resilience, and Myself

 To journal every move.
 Reflect.
 Adapt.
 And keep showing up.

-Because this journey?
+This journey?
 It’s not just about money.

 It’s about becoming the kind of person who is willing to learn and grow everyday and stay patient along the way.